hipe/tmx/lib/skylab/git-viz/doc/issues/017-the-fixtures-building-narrative.md

 ## introduction

+(EDIT: this pertains to the "build scripts" written largely in zsh, and not the (perhaps more interesting) fixture client/server, whose top node of documentation is [#018].)

 every "node" and every level of this mini-system will implements its UI in this one, centralized way unless it has good reason not to: we can infer a whole mess of names from the invoked script path, and this serves as the